launchdarkly/go-lndir/README.md

 If the path you provide for the source directory is relative, then all of the generated links will also be relative.

+## Testing

+Install `bats`.
+On OSX, this can be done with ```brew install bats```.

 ## Plans

-There are a couple of planned changes:
+Remaining planned changes:

-1. `.gitignore` support
-2. Switching to the go logger instead of the output related code that was ported from C.
+1. Switching to the go logger instead of the output related code that was ported from C.

 I don't have a sense of how important output and error code compatibility might be with existing lndir deploys.
 I haven't broken it yet but if you need these things, please let me know.